 Of course Trevor then meets Persephone Plumm, a cute Goth girl who appears to be attracted to him.
 Persephone tells Steve that when she was alive she suffered from immense depression.
 After running away from home she walked into the path of an oncoming tractor trailer, dying and ending up in Hell.

 Persephone is the first person Trevor has ever really cared about.
 But she then begins hanging out with the demon jock clique headed up by Moloch, an arrangement to keep them from pounding the tar out of Trevor.
 Angry, he wants to find a way to get her back.
 But then Trevor’s pal Steve suggests that Persephone might not be what she seems.
-Perhaps she is a succubus, a deception by Hell sent to finally cause him to finally snap out of his lethargy & resignation and actually care about someone or something, just so they can then snatch it away from her.
+Perhaps she is a succubus, a deception by Hell sent to cause him to finally snap out of his lethargy & resignation and actually care about someone or something, just so they can then snatch it away.
 As Steve explains it:

 “It’s genius, actually.
 They give you hope, only to rip it away.
 Much more effective than ripping you limb from limb.”